This page gives you access to various advanced Domain Time II settings.

 This checkbox disables the Domain Time II Windows Time Agent.

 Note: In version 4.1, the Domain Time II Windows Time Agent was installed by default.
-In version 5.1 and newer, Domain Time is able to replace Windows Time entirely in most cases, so
+In version 5.1 and newer, Domain Time is able to replace Windows Time entirely, so the agent is not installed and the option defaults to disabled.
+If you have upgraded from 4.1, the agent is still present but not required.
+You may use this option to disable it.

 If you would like to use the Agent, you may install it from the distribution files, or by using Manager, or download the software from the website, if desired.
+You must close and re-open the Server Control Panel applet after installing the Agent.

 If Agent is installed, the button launches the Domain Time II Windows Time Agent to allow you to view and configure the settings for the Windows Time service.
+Depending on the settings above, various parts of the Windows Time Agent applet may be disabled.
+See the full Windows Time Agent documentation for more details.